 <line space>

-A metonymic relation is highlighted in (7), where bowing is a ritual part of taking one’s leave and thereby causing members of a group of people to move apart.
-Here the -sja suffix is part of the base klanja-t’-sja ‘bow’ and therefore reflexive rather than reciprocal.
+A metonymic relation is highlighted in (7), where bowing is a ritual part of taking one’s leave and thus of causing members of a group of people to move apart.
+Here the -sja suffix is part of the base klanja-t’-sja ‘bow’, and therefore is reflexive rather than reciprocal.

 <NEX>